cncf/k8s-conformance/v1.17/ventus/README.md

 Obtain more details about this step following the [Creating a new account instruction](https://ventuscloud.eu/docs/quickstarts/create-account).

 ## 2. Create a new API user
-On the main Navigation Panel go to Cloud, choose API Users and click the (+) present in the lower right corner.
+On the main Navigation Panel go to Cloud, choose API Users and click the (+) button from the bottom right.
 Fill the form and once a User is created, click the "Get OpenRC file" button to save this file.

 Obtain more details about this step following the [API Users instruction](https://ventuscloud.eu/docs/coretasks/api-users).